Healthy Homes Assessment Wairoa

 Wairoa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Wairoa and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement in all Wairoa and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate conformance with all Healthy Homes Standards that apply or will apply throughout the tenancy period of the rental property.
+• Property managers and landlords have to keep records that demonstrate compliance with all Healthy Homes Standards that apply or will apply to their rental properties.

 Beginning 1 July 2021

-• Property managers and private landlords must ensure their rental properties conform with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords are required to ensure their rental properties conform according to Healthy Homes Standard within 90 days of a renewal, new or a change in lease.

 Unreasonable Gaps & Holes